Your area Not set — showing everywhere

 01

-A resident proposed a city-specific mechanism to recall the Mayor and City Council, suggesting a lack of trust or a desire for greater direct democracy and accountability.
+A resident proposed a mechanism for voters to recall the Mayor and City Council, suggesting a lack of current accountability for officials failing in their duties.

 medium concern